TheCrazyLex/oracle/README.md

 Every non-preview run writes to `~/.oracle/sessions/<slug>` with usage, cost hints, and logs.
 Use `oracle status` to list sessions, `oracle session <id>` to replay, and `oracle status --clear --hours 168` to prune.
 Set `ORACLE_HOME_DIR` to relocate storage.
 Add `--render` (alias `--render-markdown`) when attaching to pretty-print the stored markdown if your terminal supports color; falls back to raw text otherwise.
+Need a ready-made answer file?
+Add `--write-output path/to/file.md` to save just the final assistant message (multi-model writes one file per model by inserting `.<model>` before the extension; overwrites targets).

 **Recommendation:** Prefer the API engine when you have an API key (`--engine api` or just set `OPENAI_API_KEY`).
 The API delivers more reliable results and supports longer, uninterrupted runs than the browser engine in most cases.